V0XNIHILI/LinAlg/README.md

 ## Performance

+Tested on a 2014 MacBook Pro with 16 GB of RAM and a 2.5 GHz Quad-Core Intel Core i7.
+Data is in milliseconds and is averaged over 3 runs.

 | Matrix size (n * n) | Java (using double[][]) | Java (using double[]) | Python 3.7  | Numpy (uses compiled C) |
 |---------------------|-------------------------|-----------------------|-------------|-------------------------|
 | 1                   | 0                       | 0                     | 0           | 0                       |